Kono Oto Tomare! Sounds of Life: Production

-Born into a family with a mother who was a Koto teacher and a sister who was a professional Koto player, Amyu first started playing the Koto at 3 years of age.
-When Amyu was in elementary school, she aspired to be a manga artist, and eventually had hopes to draw a manga using Koto as its theme.
+Born into a family with a mother who was a koto teacher and a sister who was a professional koto player, Amyu first started playing the koto at 3 years of age.
+When Amyu was in elementary school, she aspired to be a manga artist, and eventually had hopes to draw a manga using koto as its theme.

-Afterwards, Amyu debuted as a manga artist with her Koto-themed one-shot manga.
-Thereafter, she spent her days announcing one-shots in the Shueisha Shoujo Manga Magazine, Ribon.
-At the time, although Amyu had the thoughts of "I want my first serialization to be a Koto manga", she did not get a good response from Ribon's chief editor, deciding to ultimately leave Ribon.
+Afterwards, Amyu debuted as a manga artist with her koto-themed one-shot manga.
+Thereafter, she spent her days announcing one-shots in Shueisha's shōjo manga magazine, Ribon.
+At the time, although Amyu had the thoughts of having her first serialization to be a koto manga, she did not get a good response from Ribon's chief editor, deciding to ultimately leave Ribon.
 While bringing it to other editorial departments, she met an editor for Jump Square, leading to the creation of this current work.

-In addition, according to Amyu, originally Satowa was meant to be the main character, but it was pointed out that she had too gloomy of a personality, so in response, it was changed to our current main characters, Chika and Takezo.
+In addition, according to Amyu, originally Satowa was meant to be the main character, but it was pointed out that she had too gloomy of a personality, so in response, it was changed to the current main characters, Chika and Takezo.

 Characteristics

 Style

-This work is set in the Koto club as a youth group drama, detailing the joys and struggles of boys and girls.
-Amyu expressed that rather than the focus of the manga being on the Koto, she carefully wrote it around the idea of "a youth group drama".
+This work is set in the koto club as a youth group drama, detailing the joys and struggles of boys and girls.
+Amyu expressed that rather than the focus of the manga being on the koto, she carefully wrote it around the idea of "a youth group drama".

-As mentioned above, Amyu has had experience with the Koto since childhood, with her experience reflected in the work.
-As an example, the accuracy of the positioning of the Koto pillars, as well as the characters' troubles regarding the Koto being from a part of Amyu's personal experiences.
-On the other hand, due to playing the Koto at a young age, Amyu says that they didn't understand as much the difficulties that beginners may have in learning the Koto.
-To counter this, Amyu deliberately requested for her chief editor not to study the Koto and she asked advice from her mother and sister, who have Koto teaching experience.
+As mentioned above, Amyu has had experience with the koto since childhood, with her experience reflected in the work.
+As an example, the accuracy of the positioning of the koto pillars, as well as the characters' troubles regarding the koto being from a part of Amyu's personal experiences.
+On the other hand, due to playing the koto at a young age, Amyu says that they did not understand as much the difficulties that beginners may have in learning the koto.
+To counter this, Amyu deliberately requested for her chief editor not to study the koto and she asked advice from her mother and sister, who have koto teaching experience.

-Original Koto Music Pieces
+Original koto music pieces

-As mentioned above, this work contains various Koto pieces, including original Koto music.
-As of this current time, original Koto pieces featured in this work include the piece performed by the Tokise High School Koto Club in front of the student body to save the club "Ryūseigun", the piece performed by the Tokise High School Koto Club in the Kanto Music Festival "Kuon", the piece performed by the Hakuto High School Koto Club in the Kanagawa Preliminaries "Katakago", the piece performed by the Tokise High School Koto Club at the Kanagawa Preliminaries "Tenkyu".
+As mentioned above, this work contains various koto pieces, including original koto music.
+As of this current time, original koto pieces featured in this work include the piece performed by the Tokise High School Koto Club in front of the student body to save the club "Ryūseigun", the piece performed by the Tokise High School Koto Club in the Kanto Music Festival "Kuon", the piece performed by the Hakuto High School Koto Club in the Kanagawa Preliminaries "Katakago", the piece performed by the Tokise High School Koto Club at the Kanagawa Preliminaries "Tenkyu".
 These 4 pieces are all made by Amyu's family members.